tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 export TF_VAR_subscription_id=""
 ```

-Alternativly you use the following to set this automaitcly:
+Alternatively, use the following command to set these variables automatically:

 ```bash
 source ../set-azure-creds.sh
 ```

 ---